List of That '70s Show home video releases

 On October 12, 2011, Mill Creek Entertainment announced that they were working on a Blu-ray release of season 1 and that it would be released on January 10, 2012.
 However, the date was pushed back to March 20.
 Season 2 was released on Blu-ray on October 16, 2012.
 No further seasons were released due to poor sales.

 On May 14, 2013, Mill Creek released That '70s Show: The Complete Series on DVD in Region 1.

 On November 3, 2015, Mill Creek released That '70s Show: The Complete Series on Blu-ray.

 The Mill Creek sets claim to contain the original uncut broadcast edits, with most though not all of the original music intact.
-However, upon closer inspection, it's revealed that they're mostly repeats of the Fox sets with the majority of the music still omitted.
+However, upon closer inspection, it was revealed that they're mostly repeats of the Fox sets with the majority of the music still omitted.

-In Australia, After the release of The Complete Series in 2010, Beyond Home Entertainment acquired the rights to the series and released all 8 seasons individually on December 1, 2011.
+In Australia, after the release of The Complete Series in 2010, Beyond Home Entertainment acquired the rights to the series and released all 8 seasons individually on December 1, 2011.
 Then on May 2, 2012, The Complete Collection was released.
 Then followed The Collector's Edition on August 6, 2014.
 Followed by The Collector's Set on April 20, 2016.
 Lastly, The Complete Series on August 1, 2018.